finnergizer/twitter-opinion-mining/report.md

 #CSI4107 Assignment 2 Report
 Shaughn Finnerty (6300433)
 ##Part 1
-In the first part of the experiment, we used Python to read the twitter messages from the text file.
+In the first part of the experiment, Python was used to read the twitter messages from the text file.
 Using Scikit-learn, a machine learning toolkit for Python, we are able to create a $n*m$ matrix for $n$ documents with  $m$ features of words using a `CountVectorizer` object.

 The `CountVectorizer` object takes an array of text objects representing documents and creates an appropriate matrix representing the counts of token words for each document.
 Documents are first preprocessed with a preprocess object, and then tokenized with a tokenizer object.
 Together, these form an analyzer that is called to process every document.
 We decided to extend the basic analyzer by stemming all the words produced by the preprocessor and tokenizer using the `EnglishStemmer` provided by Natural Language Toolkit (NLTK).

-Using the matrix created from this preprocessing, tokenization, and stemming, we were then able to produce a sparse arff file for use in Weka.
+Using the matrix created from this preprocessing, tokenization, and stemming, a sparse arff is then able to be produced for use in Weka.
 In the sparse arff file, a twitter document is represented by the index of the token in the bag of words list and the count of that token in that document.
 Tokens are only specified if they are present in the document.
 This reduces arff file size as features (i.e. words) not present are not included and it is implied that they are 0 for a given document.

 With this arff file, the first run in Weka resulted in the following results from a 10-fold cross validation with the three different classifiers: